 The data collected by the German Family Panel pairfam are accessible to the scientific community as scientific use file for scholarly analyses.
 The current release 11.0 includes the following files:

-- the well-prepared and anonymized pairfam data of the first six survey waves (incl. the DemoDiff and step-up subsamples) in the standard data formats Stata and SPSS (with both English and German labels),
+- the well-prepared and anonymized pairfam data of the first eleven survey waves (incl. the DemoDiff, sample refreshment and step-up subsamples) in the standard data formats Stata and SPSS (with both English and German labels),

 To order the scientific use file please proceed as follows:

 - Download the application form or put the German Family Panel study (ZA5678) from the GESIS data catalogue into your shopping cart.
 In the latter case, the user contract form will be sent to you per email.

 - Enter the requested information on the contract form, sign it, and send it to the pairfam user support office.

 - After the application is approved by pairfam, the scientific use file will be provided by GESIS at a small charge either as download or on CD-ROM (30 €).
 All relevant information will be given to the applicant via email.
 For users who already received the previous release of the German Family Panel from GESIS, the download will be free of charge if the new application form is registered by September 30, 2020 at the latest.